Rosemary Crusted Lamb Chop Holiday Meal

 You are in for a treat because this meal is extremely delicious.
 I present to you my rosemary crusted lamb chop holiday meal with sweet potato/parsnip mash and mushroom/chestnut gravy.
 The name alone already sounds so good.
 This is the perfect holiday meal to treat yourself and impress your guests.
 It’s pretty easy and straight forward but tastes like it is straight out of a fancy restaurant.
 From start to end it takes approximately 1 hour to make, which is not that long compared to other fancy holiday meals.
 The great thing about this meal is that there will be a bit of passive time in two of the three components and you can use that time to prepare something else.
 I divided this recipe up into the following steps:

 - While the veggies are simmering you will start preparing the ingredients that you need for the mushroom chestnut gravy.
-Once you are done with that fry the lamb chops for about 3 minutes each side on medium high heat.
+Once you are done with that fry the lamb chops for about 3 minutes on each side on medium-high heat.
 This is important to get a nice browned crust.
 Turn it around and fry all sides quickly and then let it finish baking in the oven for 10 minutes.

 - While the veggies are still simmering and the meat is in the oven you will use the time to prepare the mushroom chestnut gravy.
-Use the same pan an oil that you used to fry the meat in.
+Use the same pan and oil that you used to fry the meat in.
 It will add some extra flavor to your sauce.
 Simply fry onions and garlic and then add the mushrooms and chestnuts and a bit of chicken stock.
-Finally add coconut cream and season with salt and pepper.
+Finally, add coconut cream and season with salt and pepper.

 - Your meat should be ready to take out of the oven now.
-Lamb is best medium/rare but if you want it to be a bit more cooked through simply leave it in the oven a little longer.
+Lamb is the best medium/rare but if you want it to be a bit more cooked through simply leave it in the oven a little longer.
 Once you take it out let it rest on a plate for about 5 minutes.
-Use that time to puree the sweet potato and parsnip mash, season and your meal is ready to serve.
+Use that time to puree the sweet potato and parsnip mash, season, and your meal is ready to serve.